0day-ci/linux/Documentation/admin-guide/mm/pagemap.rst

 userspace programs to examine the page tables and related information by reading files in ``/proc``.

-There are four components to pagemap:
+There are five components to pagemap:

  * ``/proc/pid/pagemap``.
 This file lets a userspace process find out which physical frame each virtual page is mapped to.
 It contains one 64-bit